Obolo language: Dialects

 There are six major dialect groups in the language, namely: (from west to east): Ataba, Unyeada, Ngo, Okoroete, Iko and Ibot Obolo.
+Ataba, Unyeada and Ngo dialects are spoken in Andoni LGA of Rivers State; Okoroete and Iko dialects is spoken in Eastern Obolo LGA of Akwa Ibom State while Ibot Obolo is spoken in Ibeno LGA of Akwa Ibom State.
+Okoroete dialect is also spoken in one community in Andoni LGA.
 Ngo is the prestige dialect, hence the standard literary form of Obolo draws heavily from it.
+However, all verbs in the Standard Obolo are conjugated according to Ataba dialect.